With nuevoMailer you have automatic tracking of clicked links & opens (views) for your html newsletters.

 Assume that you send your newsletter and then you discover that some links were broken.

-The first thing to do is open the newsletter and fix these links.
-This change will take effect with the next
+Pause your campaign.
+Then open the newsletter and fix these links.
+This change will take effect with the next batch.

 But you can also correct the links for the newsletters you already sent.

-Simply go to your Most clicked links report, click on the link and change it.
+Simply go to your Most clicked links report, find the bad link click and edit it.